Runnable/docs/docker-compose/_posts/2017-05-12-using-private-docker-images.md

 ## Using Images in Your Files

-Use images in a Compose file by referring to them with the `image` configuration option:
+Use images in a Compose file by referring to them with the `image` feature:

 ```yaml
 Services: